Acima Credit Blog

 Spring is in the air and if you’re feeling motivated to start cleaning, you’re not alone.
 A survey done by Ketchum Global Research & Analytics in February 2017 found that 66% of adults participate in spring cleaning.
 Of that group, 25% say they spend at least two days cleaning and 28% take three to five days each year to deep clean their home.

 Cleaning the Fridge – Bacteria can actually survive in your fridge for a long time, so keeping it clean is so important to prevent the spread of bacteria and to keep your food safe.
 Clean the shelves, drawers, and especially the fridge handles with an antibacterial cleaner regularly and wipe up any spills right away.
 Spring is the perfect time to take everything out and wash all of the surfaces with warm soapy water.
 Throw out any expired food before re-stocking your fridge.
+Also, don’t forget to move your refrigerator.
+Cleaning the back and underneath can help keep it running smoothly.

 Self-Cleaning Oven Safety – Your oven may come with a self-cleaning option, but there are a few things you should be aware of before going that route.
 First, the self-cleaning option on your oven has the potential to create carbon monoxide, which is a very toxic gas.
 Additionally, the fumes generated can be dangerous for those with asthma and pets with more sensitive respiratory system.
 If you do use this feature, put pets outside and open your windows and doors to keep your home well-ventilated.